vicramon/docs/README.md

 Run the following command at the root of your documentation, where your `docs.json` is located:

 ```
-mint dev
+mint dev --port 4000
 ```

-View your local preview at `http://localhost:3000`.
+View your local preview at `http://localhost:4000`.

 ## Publishing changes

-Install our GitHub app from your [dashboard](https://dashboard.mintlify.com/settings/organization/github-app) to propagate changes from your repo to your deployment.
-Changes are deployed to production automatically after pushing to the default branch.

-## Need help?
+Simply push to GitHub

 ### Troubleshooting